sascha432/RPi.pwm-backlight/README.md

 `xset -dpms`
 `xset s 10`

-The backlight should dim after 10 seconds and turn on if any interaction is detected.
-Increase the value as desired.
+The backlight should dim after 10 seconds and turn on if any activity is detected.
+Increase the value "10" as desired.

 ## Manual control